PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockB/README.md

 You are encouraged to get the best out of yourself.
 Therefore, within the ADS&AI program, we regularly allow you to push yourself further by giving you so-called bronze-silver-gold challenges.
 By achieving these, you can earn badges for your GitHub page, which mark excellent students:

 ![badge](https://custom-icon-badges.herokuapp.com/badge/ADS&AI-1x-orange.svg?logo=bronzemedal) ![badge](https://custom-icon-badges.herokuapp.com/badge/ADS&AI-1x-orange.svg?logo=silvermedal) ![badge](https://custom-icon-badges.herokuapp.com/badge/ADS&AI-1x-orange.svg?logo=goldmedal)

-MEDAL SUGGESTION: Robot Controller can sense, anticipate, plan and respond to changing situational conditions using reinforcement learning.

 ***